Functions

 Virtual and Override

-By default, all functions are marked virtual so they can be overridden by child contracts.
+By default, all functions can be overridden by child contracts.
 Use the override keyword to mark a function as overriding a parent:

 class BaseToken {